"...though the ISO 14000 standards are only now being implemented, it is fair to assume that they will evolve further...."

 Like Marc Tucker, former DHHS Secretary Donna Shalala envisioned a "seamless" system that would manage the planned change.
 Small wonder, since the two departments -- education and health -- serve the same global goal.
 Nationally as well as globally, the standards for "lifelong learning" and "mental health" complement each other.
 Both are vital to the "seamless" system which would coordinate and monitor global transformation.

 But it gets more complicated.
 A few years ago, I visited the International Institute for Sustainable Development (IISD) in Winnipeg, Canada, where I picked up a little book called Global Green Standards: ISO 14000 and Sustainable Development.
-Well aware that "sustainable development" refers to the three E's of social transformation -- Environment, Economy and Equity -- not just to environmental protection, I wondered how such standards could affect ordinary people.
+Well aware that "sustainable development" refers to the three E's of transformation -- Environment, Economy and Equity -- not just to environmental protection, I wondered how such standards could affect ordinary people.
 Would the Geneva-based International Standardization Organization (ISO) use its "Green Standards" to control human resources and mandate "sustainable" lifestyles around the world?

 In language typical among UN-related organizations, the IISD manual promised that its global standards would be "voluntary."
 But -

 "This is not to say that an organization may not 'require' its suppliers to meet these environmental management system standards, thus creating a de facto requirement.
 However, such a market-based requirement is still considered 'voluntary'."